Durss/Twitchat/PUBLIC_API.md

 }
 ```
 ## **MESSAGE_FIRST_ALL_TIME**
-Sent when a user sends her/his first message on the channel.
+Sent when a user sends their first message on the channel.
 ```typescript
 {
 	channel:string,